aws/aws-sam-cli/designs/build_debug_artifacts.md

 Success criteria for the change
 -------------------------------

-1. Artifacts generated will be debuggable for DotNetCore2.1 Runtimes
+1. Artifacts generated will be debuggable for runtimes DotNetCore 2.0 and above.

 Out-of-Scope
 ------------